 10mm

-\begin{section}{{\bf Introduction}} 3mm The relatively-new subject, {\sf symplectic geometry}, has been studied past four decades.
-In the 1970s, Arnold, Marsden and Weinstein took this subject and began to study symplectic manifolds.
-In the early 1980s, the convexity properties of the moment map were investigated by Atiyah, Guillemin, Sternberg, Mumford and Kirwan\,\cite{A, A-B, Gu-St1, Gu-St2, Ki}.
+\begin{section}{{\bf Introduction}} 3mm The relatively-new subject, {\sf symplectic geometry}, has been studied past five decades.
+Symplectic geometry is the mathematical subject studying the geometry of symplectic manifolds.
+A symplectic manifold is an even-dimensional smooth manifold equipped with a closed non-degenerate two form.
+In the late 1960s, Arnold, Marsden and Weinstein took this subject and began to study symplectic manifolds linking to classical mechanics.
+In the early 1980s, the convexity properties of the moment map were investigated by Atiyah, Guillemin, Sternberg, Mumford and Kirwan\,\cite{A, A-B, Gu-St1, Gu-St2, M-F-K, Ki}.
 2mm In 1985 Gromov introduced the pseudo-holomorphic (or J-holomorphic) curve technique into symplectic geometry and the symplectic capacity to prove the famous {\sf Nonsqueezing\ Theorem} in his seminal paper, {\sf ``Pseudoholomorphic curves in symplectic manifolds"}\,\cite{Gr1}.
 Thereafter pseudo-holomorphic curves motivated the occurrence of the new mathematical subject, {\sf symplectic\ topology} which has been developed by the McDuff school \cite{Mc5, Mc6}.
 Pseudo-holomorphic curves are used as a tool in the four-dimensional symplectic topology, the study of the symplectic embeddings, and in the theory of the Gromov-Witten invariants.
-Taubes\,\cite{Ta1, Ta2} discovered that in four dimensional symplectic manifolds, the Gromov-Witten invariants coincide with the Seiberg-Witten invariants.
+Taubes\,\cite{Ta1, Ta2} proved that in four dimensional symplectic manifolds, the Gromov-Witten invariants coincide with the Seiberg-Witten invariants.
 The theory of Floer homology (cf.\,\cite{Z}) is based on pseudo-holomorphic curves with boundary lying on a Lagrangian submanifold.
-This led on to the notion of the Fukaya category which is closely related to the homological mirror symmetry formulated by Kontsevich.
+This led on to the notion of the Fukaya category which is closely related to the homological mirror symmetry formulated by Kontsevich (cf.\,\cite{K-M}).
 Later the symplectic capacity which is a notion of monotonic symplectic invariant was pioneered by Ekeland and Hofer\,\cite{E-H}, and then has been developed by Hofer and his collaborates (cf.\,\cite{Ho, H-Z}) from the angle of dynamical systems and Hamiltonian dynamcis.